 $250 Hilton Resort Statement Credit

 Hilton’s $250 resort credit is based on cardmember year, renewing each year on your account anniversary.
 The credit includes almost any charge at a Hilton resort, including purchases at restaurants, spas, and other establishments within the hotel property if charged to your room.
 Just swipe your Hilton Aspire on departure to cover the costs, and the credit will be applied automatically to your account.
 Full a full list of participating resorts, visit hilton.com/resorts.
+If you stay at Hilton properties with any regularity, it should be very easy to enjoy the full $250 benefit.

 $100 Credit at Waldorf Astoria and Conrad Properties